 Real talk after living in Bangkok for almost 2 years, while making a handsome income, with no boss to answer to: it can be one of the most hedonistic places on earth.
 The devil is always around the corner…and I had him on speed-dial.

 As someone with a highly-addictive personality, being around so much temptation in a “city that never sleeps” kind of culture is just not sustainable for me.

 Quit being so melodramatic, eh?
 Learn some self-control, you say.

 Tried it, mate… I know who I am (finally).
-After living in Bangkok I spent some time living in Medellin, Colombia and not so long after that I lived in another country’s bouncing capital; Mexico City before travelling around like a madman, and as much as I enjoyed those cities – all paths seemed to lead back to Thailand for me.
+After living in Bangkok I spent some time living in Medellin, Colombia and not so long after that I experienced another country’s bouncing capital; living in Mexico City before travelling around like a madman, and as much as I enjoyed those cities – all paths seemed to lead back to Thailand for me.

 I came back to Thailand, but I am no longer living in Bangkok.
 Swapping the chaos of the capital for the hippy hub in the north that is Chiang Mai.